PanLuochuan/Data-Management-CQL-and-SQL/README.md

 # Data Management CQL and SQL
 ## Introduction
-Use Cassandra Query Language (CQL) and Spark2 Structured Query Language (SQL) The data used in this project is available for download in data.zip, using u.data, u.item and u.user files from the Movielens 100k Dataset (ml-100k.zip), which can be downloaded from https://grouplens.org/datasets/movielens/.
+Use Cassandra Query Language (CQL) and Spark2 Structured Query Language (SQL) **Dataset:** The data used in this project is available for download in data.zip, using u.data, u.item and u.user files from the Movielens 100k Dataset (ml-100k.zip), which can be downloaded from https://grouplens.org/datasets/movielens/.

-u.data     -- The full u data set, 100000 ratings by 943 users on 1682 items.
+**u.data**    -- The full u data set, 100000 ratings by 943 users on 1682 items.
               Each user has rated at least 20 movies.
 Users and items are numbered consecutively from 1.
 The data is randomly ordered.
 This is a tab separated list of user id | item id | rating | timestamp.
               The time stamps are unix seconds since 1/1/1970 UTC

-u.item     -- Information about the items (movies); this is a tab separated
+**u.item**     -- Information about the items (movies); this is a tab separated
               list of
               movie id | movie title | release date | video release date |
               IMDb URL | unknown | Action | Adventure | Animation |